Skip to content

 Conclusion

-The above example shows how to use the vaccel package in Go to use various vaccel features.
+The above example shows how to use the vaccel package in Go to use various vAccel features.
 As you can see, the example doesn't run an actual image classification operation, since we use the no-op plugin for testing purposes.
-However, we could use a vaccel backend that performs the operation.
-Here, you can find more vaccel tools and operations that you could possibly use in your Go programs.
+However, we could use a vAccel backend that performs the operation.
+Here, you can find more vAccel tools and operations that you could possibly use in your Go programs.
 For example, except image classification, you can write programs that use the exec plugin, which gives you the opportunity to use functions contained in a shared object.
 Or, finally, you could also use the noop example if you just want to test the installation of the package.